Driver Assist Features Explained

-- Driver alertness detection: A technology that uses monitors steering pattern, the vehicle’s position in the lane, and even the driver’s eyes and face to detect if they are getting drowsy.
+- Driver alertness detection: A technology that uses monitors steering patterns, the vehicle’s position in the lane, and even the driver’s eyes and face to detect if they are getting drowsy.
 In the case it does detect drowsiness, it will alert the driver audibly and visibly.

-Please note that the terminology and definitions used here are general as these systems have different names in different cars.
+Please note that the terminology and definitions used here are general, as these systems have different names in different cars.
 But generally, they all do the same thing.

 How do they work?

 Now that we’ve highlighted some of the most common driver-assist features found in most cars today, you’ll be better equipped to understand the “safety” portion of the window sticker on any new car that you might be shopping for.
-If you’re still hazy about what each one is and where the sensors are located, just ask the car salesperson at the dealership, they’ll gladly point them out.
-That is, if they know where they are.
+If you’re still hazy about what each one is and where the sensors are located, ask the car salesperson at the dealership, and they’ll gladly point them out.
+That is if they know where they are.